ruzickap/ansible-role-proxy_settings/README.md

 proxy_settings_no_proxy: 'example.com,192.168.122.1'
 ```

-You proxy settings if you are using RedHat based OS.
+You proxy settings if you are using Red Hat based OS.

 ```yaml
 proxy_settings_yum_proxy: 'http://proxysrv:8080'